United Home Life insurance review

 United Home Life offers several riders so you can customize your policy, including the following:

-- Accidental death benefit.
+- Accidental death benefit rider.
 Provides an additional one-time lump sum to your death benefit if your death is caused by a covered accident.

-- Terminal illness accelerated benefit.
+- Accelerated death benefit rider.
 Allows you to take a percentage of your death benefit early if you are diagnosed with a terminal illness.

-- Waiver of premium.
+- Waiver-of-premium rider.
 United Home Life offers several riders that allow you to waive your premium if you are the victim of identity theft, have an extended hospital stay or suffer total and permanent disability.